TarballCoLtd/iOS-Restrictions-Recovery/README.md

 # iOS Restrictions Recovery

 by Emery Ferrari<br/>
-A GUI/command-line that will recover the restrictions passcode from a device running iOS 7.0-11.4.1.
+A GUI/command-line tool that will recover the restrictions passcode from a device running iOS 7.0-11.4.1.

 ## Credit